California Budget ChallengeAbout Next 10Budget Overview

 Unemployment

 California represents the fourth-largest economy in the world and its 39.2 million residents give it the largest population in the United States.
-According to the Bureau of Labor Statistics, the unemployment rate was 4.3% in February 2023, down from 5.4% and 8.5% in February 2022 and 2021, respectively.
-The unemployment rate was 3.8% in October 2019 before the onset of the pandemic.
-Total non-farm employment grew 2.8% and government employment grew 2.1% between February 2022 and February 2023.
-Employment grew across the vast majority of sectors over the 12 months as the state continued to rebound from the sharp decreases seen at the state of the COVID-19 pandemic in March 2020.
-Arts, Entertainment, and Recreation grew 16.6% and total farm employment increased by 4.9%.
-Federal government employment declined by 1% and Finance and Insurance employment by 0.7%.
+According to the Bureau of Labor Statistics, the unemployment rate was 5.5 % as of December 2024, up from 4.3% in February 2023.
+The unemployment rate was 3.8% in October 2019 before the onset of the pandemic and 8.5% in February 2021.
+Total non-farm employment grew by 1% and government employment grew 2.2% between December 2023 and December 2024.
+Employment grew in most sectors over that period, with notable exceptions such as Manufacturing (-3.4%) and Information (-2.1%).
+The sector that saw the biggest increase in employment is Education & Health Services (+4.1%).
+Government employment grew by 2.2% while Construction employment fell 1.3%.

 Poverty

-Due largely to the high cost of housing, California has the second-highest poverty rate under the Supplemental Poverty Measure (SPM), which takes cost of living into account.
-California’s SPM rate was 13.2%, compared to a national average of 9.6% (three-year average 2019-2021).
-The District of Columbia had the highest SPM rate at 14.6%, followed by New York at 12.1% and Mississippi at 11.6%.
+Due largely to the high cost of housing, California has a higher poverty rate under the Supplemental Poverty Measure (SPM), which takes cost of living into account.
+California’s SPM rate was 15.4% in 2023, which is the highest in the nation, compared to the national average of 12.9%.
+The U.S. SPM rate increased by 0.5% from 2022 to 2023.
+Louisiana has the second-highest SPM rate at 14.3%, followed by the District of Columbia at 14.1%.
+Maine has the lowest SPM rate of 5.9%.
 California's SPM rate has been gradually improving, as it is down from 17.2% over the three-average from 2017 to 2019.

 Comparison of Tax Rate by Type

-• California has among the highest income tax rates for upper-income households and one of the lowest income tax rates for lower-income households.
-In 2017, the top 1% of income taxpayers in California accounted for over 47% of income tax revenue.
+• has among the highest income tax rates for upper-income households and one of the lowest income tax rates for lower-income households.
+In 2021, the top 1% of income taxpayers in California accounted for 50% of income tax revenue.

 • California has below-average property tax rates, but higher property values.
-Californians paid $1,955 per capita in property taxes in 2020 (the latest year for which data are available)—the 15th-highest in the nation.
-The highest state and local property tax collections per capita are in Washington, D.C. ($4,242) and the lowest are in Kentucky ($33).
-The national average was $1,810 in 2020.
+Californians paid $5,65 9 per capita in property taxes in 2024 and the property tax rate was 0.74%.
+The highest property tax collections per capita are in New Jersey ($12,690) and the lowest are in Alabama ($905).
+The national average was $3,910 in 2024, representing an overall rate of 1.1%.

 • California collects revenue much differently than other states.
 In many states, property taxes represent a greater proportion of revenues than income taxes.
 The situation in California is reversed due to Proposition 13, which limits property tax rates, and its highly progressive income tax structure.

 California spends more total dollars for public services than other states largely due to its large population, so per-person (or "per capita") comparisons are the most useful.
-As of 2021, California ranked 4th in spending per capita with $12,714.
-Hawaii spent the most with $16,927 and Florida spent the least with $4,303.
-The U.S. average was $8,037.
+As of 2023, California ranked 16th in spending per capita with $10,556.
+Alaska spent the most with $21,458 and Texas spent the least with $4,462.
+The U.S. average was $8,569.

 Take the Challenge